practio/prettier-config/README.md

   }
 }
 ```

-Next add a pre-commit hook with husky by using the `npx husky add` command (see their docs).
-In the `pre-commit` file inside the `.husky` folder add the following line `npx --no lint-staged`.

 You have now added a `format` script that can be executed in order to format the whole repository (for repositories that are merged with ready builds on [Circle-CI](https://app.circleci.com/projects/project-dashboard/github/practio/), the merge script of [ci-merge](https://github.com/practio/ci-merge) tries to run the script `format` if one is defined in package.json).